These top 10 tips will help boost your motorcycle security, prevent opportune thieves and keep your bike gear safe while

 Sweating buckets as you walk around in bike gear because you don’t want to risk leaving it on your bike is no fun at all.
 Here’s where the PacSafe mesh net comes in handy again.
 We use an 80-litre net for a 40 litre duffel bag (it can be tightened so you don’t notice the extra space).
 But that extra space comes in very handy, the bike jacket, trousers and even boots can all be stuffed inside the net along with the camping bag and locked up.

 Panniers aren’t as safe as you might think.
 They can be opened pretty fast with a small crowbar and a hammer.
 But, the fact that a crowbar and hammer have to be used is a deterrent.
 Sure, it’ll put most opportune thieves off, and that’s a good thing.
 But if someone really wants the contents, they can usually open a box in under 10 seconds.
-Read about our Hard vs Soft Luggage Guide here and the 6 Best Soft Panniers for Adventure Bikes here.
+We have a bunch of great guides on choosing adventure riding luggage to help you pick the right gear.

 You can also opt for a single steel cable with two loop ends and a padlock from PacSafe for your helmet.
 Abus also sell lightweight steel cable helmet locks.
 Open the visor and run the cable through the opening and through the frame.